Security

 Session management

 Your Balchemy session is controlled by a JWT token issued at authentication time.
 The default session lifetime is 24 hours.
-When the token expires you will be prompted to reconnect your wallet and sign a new nonce — your bots, settings, and trading history are never affected by session expiry.
+When the token expires you will be prompted to reconnect your wallet and sign a new nonce — your agent settings and trading history are never affected by session expiry.

 Session lifetimes vary by context:

-• External agent JWTs: scope-dependent (see the Developer section for TTLs per scope)
+- Hub agent JWTs: scope-dependent (see the Hub agent scope table below for TTLs per scope)

 Warning: Never share your JWT token.
-If you suspect it has been compromised, go to Studio Settings and revoke it.
+If you suspect it has been compromised, use the authorized Hub/account flow to revoke it.
 Revocation is immediate — the token is added to a distributed blocklist and will be rejected on every subsequent request even if it has not expired.

 Wallet security

-Balchemy's custodial wallet system encrypts all private keys at rest using AES-256-GCM with a data encryption key (DEK) wrapped by a master key encryption key (KEK).
+- Agent trading wallets are platform-managed.
+A Hub agent trades from a separate, dedicated wallet.
+You decide how much to fund it, and your rules and server-enforced risk limits cap what it can do.
+Private keys for agent wallets are managed by Balchemy's key vault and encrypted at rest using AES-256-GCM with a data encryption key (DEK) wrapped by a master key encryption key (KEK).
 Private keys are never stored in plain text on Balchemy servers and never appear in logs or error responses.

 Here is what Balchemy can and cannot do with connected wallets:

-You control the trading wallet your bots use.
-You fund it, and you can withdraw from it at any time through Studio.
+You control the trading wallet your Hub agents use.
+You fund it, and withdrawals must go through the authorized product flow where available.
 Balchemy only executes trades within the risk limits and strategy parameters you configure.

 Recommended security practices:

-• Review your bot trade history in Studio regularly.
+- Review your Hub agent trade history regularly.
 Unexpected orders should be investigated immediately.

-• Configure risk limits on each bot — max trade size, daily loss limit, and approval thresholds — to prevent runaway strategies.
+- Configure risk limits on each agent — max trade size, daily loss limit, and approval thresholds — to prevent runaway strategies.

-• Always verify you are on the correct domain (app.balchemy.ai) before signing any wallet message.
+https://balchemy.ai) before signing any wallet message.
+API calls usehttps://api.balchemy.ai, and public docs live athttps://balchemy.ai/docs.
 Balchemy will never request a login signature on a third-party site.

 Multi-factor authentication

 MFA is available on Balchemy accounts.
-When enabled, sensitive operations — changing trading strategies, rotating API keys, modifying bot permissions — require a second verification step.
+When enabled, sensitive operations — changing trading strategies, rotating API keys, or modifying sensitive agent permissions — require a second verification step.
 Standard MFA sessions are valid for 30 minutes; setup-level operations (configuring MFA itself) have a shorter 5-minute validity window to reduce exposure.

-You can enable and manage MFA in Studio Settings.
+You can enable and manage MFA through the authorized account/settings flow where available.
 If MFA is not enabled, authentication relies entirely on your wallet signature, which is already a strong cryptographic factor because your private key never leaves your wallet or hardware device.

 This section covers the full technical implementation of Balchemy's security stack.
 All details are sourced from the live codebase at balchemy-backend/src/core/auth/ and balchemy-backend/src/common/guards/.